Texas A&M + Citrix

 With processing handled centrally in the department’s data center, Henry was able to replace traditional lab computers with lower-cost, longer-lasting Chromebook thin clients.

 Students quickly embraced the ability to do their lab work beyond the lab.
-While some students have to continue to make in-person visits to the lab due to software limitations, most students no longer need to endure long waits or make late-night lab runs in hopes of an open seat.
+While some students have to continue to make in-person visits to the lab due to software limitations, most students no longer need to endure long waits or make late-night lab runs in hopes of finding an open seat.

 “Our classrooms can now evolve into places for discussion, not just demonstration, where students can bounce hard questions off each other to stimulate deeper learning,” says Henry.